libp2p/specs/pubsub/gossipsub/partial-messages.md

 for a specific topic by setting the `partial` field in the `SubOpts` message.
 The `SubOpts` message is how a peer subscribes to a topic.

-If a node receives a subscribe request with the `partial` field set to true, it MUST send partial messages instead of full messages.
+If a node receives a subscribe request with the `partial` field set to true, and it supports the partial message extension, it MUST send partial messages instead of full messages.

-It is an error to set the partial field true if the peer does not support partial extensions.
+If a node does not support the partial message extension, it MUST ignore the `partial` field.
+This is the default behavior of protobuf parsers.

 The partial field value MUST be ignored when a peer sends an unsubscribe message `SubOpts.subscribe=false`.